BjornDCode/storefront-docs/prerequisites.md

     </div>
 </template
 ```

-And it can be used like this
+And it can be used like this:
 ```
 <card></card>
 ```
 But now all the content is static.
 If we ever want to use the `Card` component in another place in our app, we would have to create an `AlternativeCard` component.
+This doesn't scale very well.

-This doesn't scale very well though.
-So let's instead make our `Card` dynamic.
+Let's instead make our `Card` component dynamic.
 ```
 <template>
     <div class="card">